0penByte/LookPositive/README.md

 # LookPositive
-The default icon pack for weOS
+LookPositive is the perfect icon pack for anyone.
+Made with ❤️ by Microwave.

-For now it's just the SVGs, but it will be made into a working Linux icon pack at some point.
+LookPositive is licensed under the MIT license.
+Learn about MIT here: https://opensource.org/license/MIT/